CO-OP FOR STUDENTS

 Work term evaluations

-Co-op students receive a grade of Fail, Pass or Pass with Distinction for each work term.
+Co-op students receive a grade of Pass or Fail for each work term.
 The work term evaluation is based on three components:

 - Employer evaluation: Employers will establish performance objectives with you during the first few weeks of your work term.
 They will have an opportunity to review your performance during the work site visit and close to the end of the work term, and complete an evaluation form.